-- 10.10.1 For individual competitions, the top seed will be determined by a random draw from the highest regionally ranked individuals.
-Subsequent studentathletes shall compete in order of regional rankings, alternating by region. - Note 1: The games committee shall determine the starting position of all seeds upon recommendation of the jury. - Note 2: The NCAA Men's and Women's Skiing Committee shall determine the starting order of the NCAA National Collegiate Men's and Women's Skiing Championships mass start as defined in the National Collegiate Men's and Women's Skiing Championships Handbook. - 10.10.2 Relay.
-Coaches shall submit a start list for a relay consisting of three skiers for a single-gender relay and four skiers for a mixed relay in their anticipated start order and up to two alternates.
+- 1. The games committee shall determine the starting position of all seeds upon recommendation of the jury. - 2.
+The NCAA Men's and Women's Skiing Committee shall determine the starting order of the NCAA National Collegiate Men's and Women's Skiing Championships mass start as defined in the National Collegiate Men's and Women's Skiing Championships Handbook. - 10.10.1.1 For collegiate seeding for individual start competitions, separate random drawings shall be made for each event.
+The coach has the option of determining the order of competitors.
+This option of exchanging starting positions shall be exercised at the time of the draw.